-When comparing PureScript vs Swift, the Slant community recommends PureScript for most people.
+When comparing PureScript vs Swift, the Slant community recommends Swift for most people.
 In the question“What are the best (productivity-enhancing, well-designed, and concise, rather than just popular or time-tested) programming languages?”
-PureScript is ranked 22nd while Swift is ranked 32nd.
-The most important reason people chose PureScript is:
+Swift is ranked 32nd while PureScript is ranked 40th.

 Ranked in these QuestionsQuestion Ranking